Home » Recipes » 25-Minute Ultra-Creamy Lemongrass Prawn Risotto

 Homemade Quick Vegetable or Shrimp Stock Ingredients

-• shells and heads of shrimp and prawns
+• reserved shells and heads of prawns (or shrimp)

 Ultra-Creamy Lemongrass Prawn Risotto step-by-step recipe photos

-Looking for More Delicious Italian Dishes to Make?
+Looking for More Risotto Recipes or Italian Dishes?

-Below are a few of our favorite seafood recipes and favorite easy Italian dishes that we think you might also enjoy.
+Below are a few of our favorite seafood recipes and a few favorite Italian dinners that we think you might also enjoy.

 Let’s Get Started!